AdaCore/gnatstudio/docs/users_guide/environment.rst

 *Using the space key brings the smart completion window under Ubuntu*

   This is specific to the way GNOME is configured on Ubuntu distributions.
   To address this incompatibility, close GPS, then go to the GNOME menu *System->Preferences->Keyboard* (or launch *gnome-keyboard-properties*).

   Select the *Layout* tab, click on *Layout Options*.
-Then click twice on *Using space key to input non-breakable space character* and then select *Usual space at any level* and then close the dialogs.
+Then click twice on *Using space key to input non-breakable space character*, select *Usual space at any level*, and then close the dialogs.